DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Attack on Rites of Passage

-To understand the systematic destruction of initiation, the investigators traced the story of a single lineage from the 12th-century Scottish MacLeod clan to the present day:
+To understand the systematic destruction of initiation, I traced the story of a single lineage from the 12th-century Scottish MacLeod clan to the present day:

 **Stage 1: Extended Family Networks (12th-15th Century)** The MacLeod clan provided comprehensive economic, social, and spiritual support.
 Boys became men through clan initiation—hunting expeditions, warrior training, and ceremonial recognition by elders.
 The community witnessed and validated the transition from child to adult.